Wed 29, May 2019

 - maintain a relaxed upright posture when you exercise.

-Taking control of your own exercise program is easy with the Pelvic Floor First exercise app, complete with three pelvic floor safe exercise workouts designed by a fitness expert and physio.
-The app has handy video demonstrations to make sure you are doing them right.
+Taking control of your own exercise program is easy.
+Complete pelvic floor safe exercise workouts designed by a fitness expert and physio.

 The good news is pelvic floor problems can be fixed or improved to the point where you can resume your favourite sporting activities, without having to worry about wearing unnecessary pads or being restricted to black compression tights to hide embarrassing wet patches.